How to obtain an EU passport: All possible ways in 2025

 The United States recognises dual citizenship, meaning that US nationals who want to obtain a passport from a second country do not have to choose between them.

-Documents to obtain EU сitizenship
+Documents and requirements to obtain EU сitizenship

 The documents necessary to apply for citizenship in an EU country may differ depending on the path the applicant has taken to obtain it.